jmsarmiento11/csc612m-rabin-karp-CUDA/README.md

 # csc612m-rabin-karp-CUDA

+The Rabin-Karp algorithm is a string-searching technique to efficiently locate a pattern within a larger text or string.
+It was developed by Michael O. Rabin and Richard M. Karp in 1987.
+Unlike some string-searching algorithms that examine characters individually, the Rabin-Karp algorithm leverages hashing to speed up the search process.

+The algorithm's significance lies in its ability to perform pattern matching in linear time on average, making it suitable for a variety of applications such as plagiarism detection, and DNA sequence analysis.
+It excels when dealing with situations where the text and pattern are lengthy, as its performance isn't influenced as heavily by the pattern's length.
+Additionally, the Rabin-Karp algorithm is amenable to parallelization, allowing for efficient utilization of modern multi-core processors and parallel computing environments.
+## NVIDIA Thrust Library
+The Thrust library is a C++ template library for CUDA that provides a high-level interface for GPU programming.
+It is based on the Standard Template Library (STL), and it provides a rich collection of data parallel primitives such as scan, sort, and reduce.
+These primitives can be composed together to implement complex algorithms with concise, readable source code.

+This project aims to explore a number of specialized libraries for search algorithms and parallelization.
+Here's a breakdown of the main Thrust libraries and functions used in the program code:
+1. thrust::device_vector - This function is used to create vectors that reside in the GPU memory.
+2. thrust::host_vector - This is used to create vectors that reside in the CPU memory.
+3. thrust::raw_pointer_cast- This function is used to obtain a raw pointer to the underlying data of a Thrust vector.
+It's necessary when passing data to CUDA kernels.
+4. cudaDeviceSynchronize - This function is used to ensure that all CUDA kernels have finished executing before proceeding.
+It synchronizes the host with the device.

+In terms of functionality, the code implements the Rabin-Karp string-searching algorithm to search for multiple patterns within a given text.
+The algorithm compares the hash values of sliding windows of the text with the hash value of the pattern.
+If hash values match, the algorithm performs a character-by-character comparison to confirm the match.
+The pattern search is parallelized using CUDA.

+These libraries make it easy to implement search algorithms on GPUs using Thrust.
+They also provide a number of optimizations that can further improve performance.

 ## Program Specifications
 ### Inputs
 1. text string t of length n = 2^25 (roughly 33 million characters)*